 Friday, July 9 — Mdina

 Breakfast at Kingsway.
 We rent a car through the hotel from Oasis Rentals.
 I prefer an automatic, but the only automatic car the company has is a janky Citroën C1 (reg: D22 488) that already had many dents and is difficult to start.
 With no other options, I agree to take it figuring I won’t be able to damage much further.
 We fork over €120 for four days rental, check out of the hotel and drive to the D’Amrogio Hotel and check in.
 We have a large, breezy room with a small balcony and a shared bathroom.
 We drive over to the Blue Grotto and take a swim in the beautiful blue water.
 We walk over to the Coast Cassarini Restaurant and have lunch/dinner (lunner?)
 The salad very good, and surprisingly, the octopus is terrible and we sent it back.
 Zara chilaxes in the in hotel and I walk to the old town of Mdina, which served as the island’s capital from antiquity to the medieval period.

 Saturday, July 10 — Cirkewwa

 Visit Ħaġar Qim & Mnajdra

 On our way, I grab gas at the Mn Camilleri Petrol Station Saqqajja in Rabat.
 It's one of the pay in cash at some random machine before you pump-- my least favorite type because you are forced to go with what bills you have.
 The gas attendant, if there is one, is always grumpy and hesitant to give any change.
 Check in at Paradise Bay Resort

 Sunday, July 11 — Gozo

-Check in at Maria’s BnB
+We check in to Room 4 at Maria’s BnB

 Dinner at Azure Window Restaurant